aptima-ai/aptima_framework/docs/ten_framework/type_system.md

 ### Unsafe and Might-Fail Conversion

 Converting a higher precision type to a lower precision type is unsafe because the value of the higher precision type may exceed the range of the lower precision type, leading to data loss.
 This conversion is called Unsafe Conversion.
-When performing Unsafe Conversion, the TEN runtime checks for overflow.
-If an overflow occurs, the TEN Type System will throw an error.
+When performing Unsafe Conversion, the APTIMA runtime checks for overflow.
+If an overflow occurs, the APTIMA Type System will throw an error.

-In the TEN framework type system, the Unsafe Conversion rules are as follows:
+In the APTIMA framework type system, the Unsafe Conversion rules are as follows:

 1. Converting `int64` to a lower precision `int`.
 2. Converting `int64` to any precision `uint`.